Genaker/nodejento/README.md

 ```
 # Use Magento NodeJS with AWS Lambda Serverless

-You can use a Lambda function to process requests from an Application Load Balancer (ELB) and API Geteway
+You can use a Lambda function to process requests from an Application Load Balancer (ELB) and API Gateway

 Elastic Load Balancing supports Lambda functions as a target for an Application Load Balancer.
 Use load balancer rules to route HTTP requests to a function, based on path or header values.
 Process the request and return an HTTP response from your Lambda function.